-Gastrointestinal disease refers to conditions that affect the gastrointestinal tract and impair the healthy digestion of the food you consume.
+Gastrointestinal disease affects the gastrointestinal tract and impairs the healthy digestion of your food.
 The gastrointestinal tract is the passage in your body that runs from the mouth to the anus.
 Treatment for gastrointestinal disease varies based on the root cause of your disease and the symptoms you present.

 What is Gastrointestinal Disease?